jcollicoat/swiftearplugs-shopify/README.md

 # Swift Earplugs

-Repo for [https://www.swiftearplugs.com](Swift Earplugs), using NextJS and Shopify headless.
+Repo for [Swift Earplugs](https://www.swiftearplugs.com), using NextJS and Shopify headless.